niflylab/TACI_CalciumImagingPlugin/README.md

  ----------------

 ### Merging Organization Example G
 1) The Merge function combines all the ∆F/F<sub>0</sub> columns from the “Neuron #.csv” files into one file and renames each column to match the “Neuron #.csv” file it came from.
 It then calculates the average and SEM of the ∆F/F<sub>0</sub> columns.
-The file is named “merged_data.csv” and is saved into a new “merged_data” folder within the "results" folder.
+The file is named “merged_data.csv” and is saved into a new “merged_data” folder within the "results" folder as is shown in [Organization Example G](#organization-example-g).
 2) The code also creates and saves a graph named Average_dF_F0.png which plots the average ∆F/F<sub>0</sub> with the position T into the “merged_data” folder.
 3) All the “Neuron #.csv” files have to be in the same folder so the ∆F/F<sub>0</sub> of each neuron can be averaged and plotted.